 Netflix currently has three subscription plans, but every one requires members to pay a fixed price per month.

-On 6th October 2017, Netflix announced it would be raising the prices of two of its subscription plans.
+On 6th October 2017, Netflix raised the prices of two of its subscription plans.

 For £7.99 per month, viewers can watch in HD and on two devices at a time.

 For £9.99 a month, you get the possibility of watching in Ultra HD where available, plus four screens at a time.

 After a one month free trial, Netflix users are automatically switched to the £7.99 per month package.
 Users can view or change their payment plan in their account settings.
 Go to ‘Change Plan‘ to find out more.